pirelaurent/cytographDB/public/docs/customization.md

 } from "../js/graph/cytoscapeCore.js"
 import {   registerCustomModule, getCustomNodesCategories } from "../js/filters/categories.js";

-console.log("[DEBUG] democytodb.js chargé");
+console.log("[DEBUG] democytodb.js custom is loaded");

-const democytodbModule = {
+// must declare a module as follow: const democytodbModule = {
+  // method to customize styles
   getCustomStyles() {
-    // Return an array of styling rules  - see source code }, createCustomCategories() {
+    // Return an array of styling rules  - see source code },
+  // method to create custom categories for filter or for styling createCustomCategories() {
-    // Add custom classes and tags to nodes - see source code }
+    // Add custom classes and categories to nodes - see source code }
 };

+/*
-// Register the module with DB names it applies to registerCustomModule("democytodb", democytodbModule);
+ It's your module responsibility to register itself with DB names it applies to */ registerCustomModule("democytodb", democytodbModule);
 registerCustomModule("democytodbV2", democytodbModule);
 ```